8 Japanese Healthy Lifestyle Habits To Live Longer

 At first glance, it doesn’t seem like rice should be a healthy alternative to wheat.
 After all, it’s very calorie-heavy.

 However, rice contains fewer carbs per serving and more vitamins and minerals than wheat does.
-A rice-heavy diet is associated with a lower risk of heart disease than a wheat-heavy one, and rice doesn’t come with the common gut irritation that the general population has in reaction to wheat.
+A rice-heavy diet is associated with a lower risk of heart disease than a wheat-heavy one, and rice doesn’t come with the common gut irritation the general population has in reaction to wheat.

 So, next time it’s your turn for an easy dinner, choose stir fry over spaghetti.